spraakbanken/korp-frontend/README.md

 - [Backend documentation](https://spraakbanken.gu.se/eng/research/infrastructure/korp/distribution/backend)
 - Sparv - The pipeline used to tag and otherwise process raw Swedish-language corpus data is documented [here](https://spraakbanken.gu.se/eng/research/infrastructure/korp/distribution/corpuspipeline)

+# Breaking changes
+- In order to benefit from superior tooling Korp migrated away from coffeescript and now uses plain javascript instead.
+This has been done semi-automatically using [decaffeinate](https://decaffeinate-project.org).
+You should replace any coffeescript code in your fork with the equivalent javascript.

 # Getting started

 Install `yarn`: `https://yarnpkg.com`